HackerMi/MusicBrowserDemo/README.md

-android L MusicBrowserDemo, which is modified and could control media-browser-simulator.
+MusicBrowserController is android L MusicBrowserDemo(project/framework/base/tests/), which is modified and could control media-browser-simulator.
+MusicBrowserService is the service app and is modified.